This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Is It Safe to Leave Your RV Refrigerator On While Driving?

 Every RV owner is faced with the same question.
-Is it safe to leave a propane RV refrigerator on while driving?
+Is it safe to leave a propane gas RV refrigerator on while driving?
 The answer is not black and while.
-Operating a propane RV refrigerator on the road always causes a lively discussion around the campfire.
+Operating an RV refrigerator on the road always causes a lively discussion around the campfire.

 Do You Run Your RV Refrigerator on the Move?